Ehtisham33/CognoRise-Infotech/README.md

 Project Description
 Breast cancer classification involves analyzing mammogram features to predict whether a tumor is malignant or benign.
 The project utilizes several machine learning algorithms to achieve high classification accuracy.

+Task 3 :
+Spam Email Detection

+Project Overview
+The Spam Email Detection project aims to build a machine learning model to classify emails as spam or not spam (ham) based on their content.
+The goal is to create an accurate and efficient classifier that can help in filtering unwanted spam emails from legitimate messages.